Restaurant in Kaohsiung, Taiwan

 Can I eat at the bar at Bei Gang Tsai Rice Tube (Yancheng)?

-Seating specifics are not confirmed in available data for this venue.
+Seating specifics are not confirmed in available data.
 Given the street-food-pace format at Hexi Road in Yancheng District, expect casual seating rather than a formal bar setup.
 Walk-in dining is the standard mode of operation for small-eats spots at this price point.

 What should I order at Bei Gang Tsai Rice Tube (Yancheng)?